-For many, this may be the first time you need to or have considered hiring a Property Manager.
+This may be the first time you need to or have considered hiring a Property Manager?
 We understand this.
+We have been managing rental homes for over 18 years from our bricks and mortar location in Aurora.
 The information below is provided to help you understand how we do business and how Stars & Stripes Homes serves you.
+Questions?
+Contact us, we are here to help.
+Shari Oliver-Watkins, Managing Broker, Owner, Licensed Realtor & Property Manager, Talk/Text 720.317.5121, Shari@StarsAndStripesHomes.com

 1. When Do I Receive My Monthly Proceeds And Statement?